isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 #### 9. I had booked a ‘Regular’ suite, but this option is no longer indicated under [Suite Options](https://safetravel.ica.gov.sg/health/shn/sdfupgrade#options).
 Will there be any change to my suite booking?

 ‘Regular’ suites were renamed as ‘Standard’ suites on 14 Apr 2021.
 The size of suites within this category is unchanged (80-100sqm).

+#### 10. The duration of SHN I am required to serve at an SDF changed after I booked my suite.
+Will I be able to stay in the suite I booked for the entire new duration of my SHN?

+The SDF will contact you to share possible options.
+If your SHN duration has increased, your suite booking is subject to availability.
+Costs will be pro-rated based on the actual number of days stayed in the suite.

 <div id="payment"></div>